Crypto-hackers are holding the Costa Rican healthcare system to ransom for $5B in bitcoin

 Anyway, that's just the mild end of anecdotes coming from the recent attack.
 I'd hate to imagine how it might affect others needing medical attention in more life threatening situations.

 Let's just hope the people responsible grow a conscience and backtrack on their demands.
-Maybe they should take a page out of Mr. White Hat's book—the dude who got a job after stealing $600 million from Poly Network, then returning it
+Maybe they should take a page out of Mr. White Hat's book—the dude who got a job after stealing $600 million from Poly Network, then returning it.

 Screw sports, Katie would rather watch Intel, AMD and Nvidia go at it.
-Having been obsessed with computers and graphics for three long decades, she took Game Art and Design up to Masters level at uni, and has been demystifying tech and science—rather sarcastically—for three years since.
-She can be found admiring AI advancements, scrambling for scintillating Raspberry Pi projects, preaching cybersecurity awareness, sighing over semiconductors, and gawping at the latest GPU upgrades.
-She's been heading the PCG Steam Deck content hike, while waiting patiently for her chance to upload her consciousness into the cloud.
+Having been obsessed with computers and graphics for three long decades, she took Game Art and Design up to Masters level at uni, and has been rambling about games, tech and science—rather sarcastically—for four years since.
+She can be found admiring technological advancements, scrambling for scintillating Raspberry Pi projects, preaching cybersecurity awareness, sighing over semiconductors, and gawping at the latest GPU upgrades.
+Right now she's waiting patiently for her chance to upload her consciousness into the cloud.